cantino/post_location/README.md

 # PostLocation

 PostLocation is an iOS application that POSTs your location information to a server of your choosing.
+Use it however you want- you control your data.

 ## Installation